 Galgano Guidotti was a dissolute knight who lived in Chiusdino in the second half of the 12th century.
 The Archangel Michael appeared to him one day, convinced him to repent and showed him the way to salvation.
 Sir Galgano announced his intention to become a hermit and live in a cave, but his friends and family made fun of him.
 His mother Dionisia convinced him to wear his noble robes and go to Civitella Marittima to see his fiancée Polissena Brizzi for the last time but along the way Sir Galgano’s horse reared and the knight fell.
 He suddenly felt some force helping him to get back on his feet.
 The knight heard a seraphic voice which he was unable to resist and this led him to Monte Siepi, a rugged hill near Chiusdino.
 There he had the vision of a round temple and of Jesus and the Holy Virgin Mary with the Apostles.

-The voice guided Sir Galgano to the top of the hill and invited him to give up his sinful life but the knight was hesitant and wittily replied that, even if he thought he should indeed change his life, changing would be as hard as splitting rocks with his sword and in saying this, he drew his weapon and thrust at a stone, fully expecting the blade to snap.
+The voice guided Sir Galgano to the top of the hill and invited him to give up his sinful life but the knight was hesitant and wittily replied that, even if he thought he should indeed change his life, changing would be as hard as splitting rocks with his sword.
+In saying this, he drew his weapon and thrust at a stone, fully expecting the blade to snap.
 To his great surprise, the sword cut the stone and entered into the rock to the hilt.

 Sir Galgano did not leave the hill ever again.
 He lived in poverty, with wild animals as his only companions.
 The legend says that the Devil sent an evil man in a monk’s disguise to murder Galgano but the wolves that lived with him tore the man to pieces, leaving only his hands.

-this is already interesting enough but what was fascinating to me was the likeness to the famous tale of the Excalibur sword and King Arthur. could the tale have originated in Tuscany?
+This is already interesting enough but what was fascinating to me was the likeness to the famous tale of the Excalibur sword and King Arthur.
+Could the tale have originated in Tuscany?

 San Galgano and King Arthur